Formerly: Emeritus at Northridge

 At both lunch and dinnertime, residents can choose from two main entrees.
-If neither appeals to them, they can select from our always-available menu with a wide variety of options, such as grilled chicken or fish, hot dogs and cheeseburgers, veggie burgers, omelettes and an assortment of side dishes from French fries and mashed potatoes to salads and veggies.
-There’s always several desserts to choose from, including freshly baked cookies, fresh fruit, pudding, Jell-O and sugar-free options for residents with diabetes – even those who are insulin-dependent are able to enjoy our food.
+If neither appeals to them, they can select from our always-available menu with a wide variety of options such as grilled chicken or fish, hot dogs and cheeseburgers, veggie burgers, omelettes and an assortment of side dishes from French fries and mashed potatoes to salads and veggies.
+There’s always several desserts to choose from including freshly baked cookies, fresh fruit, pudding, Jell-O and sugar-free options for residents with diabetes which means even those who are insulin-dependent are able to enjoy our food.
 We value resident feedback and try to accommodate all of their requests.
 For holiday celebrations, we even have a Resident Dining Committee that coordinates with residents wishing to maintain certain holiday food traditions.

 In our memory care unit, we serve residents from platters of food.
-We always offer choices – and if they are unable to let us know their preferences, we know their likes and dislikes – or whether they can’t have certain foods for religious reasons – from having a close relationship with their families members.
+We always offer choices and if they are unable to let us know their preferences, we know their likes and dislikes or whether they can’t have certain foods for religious reasons because of our close relationship with their families members.
 We will even puree food if necessary to ensure residents get proper nutrition.
 From sandwiches to yogurt to fresh fruit and cookies, snacks are also always available to all residents.
 Residents often keep snacks in their refrigerators in own apartments.

 Learn more about our other Retirement, Assisted Living, Alzheimer’s and Memory Care communities in California that are part of the Brookdale family and read about all of out senior care services.